I have found understanding mental illness is one of the easiest ways to begin taking control of it.

 How to understand your mental illness

 You could simply Google the symptoms of your specific illness and be done with it.
-However, how much of that are you going to take in and actually remember?
+However, lets face it, how much of that are you going to take in and actually remember?
 My suggestion is a little more complex than that.

-I want you to grab a small diary, or even a notebook will do, and obviously a pen!
+I want you to grab a small diary, or a notebook will do and obviously a pen!

 I had butterflies and felt queasy come on when I spoke to my neighbour.